kstojanovski-novatec/spring-boot-amqp-demonstration/documentation/quick-start.md

 Start the **spring-amqp-demonstration-consumer** project in the IDE or with the maven command.
 The listeners of all queues are started.

-**Note**: Errors can occure when the queue was not previously created.
+**Note**: Errors can occur when the queue was not previously created.